Ben-C-Harris/ASOS-Product-and-Price-Comparison-to-H-and-M/README.md

 # ASOS Product and Price Comparison to H&M
 Through webscraping both ASOS and H&amp;M clothing retailers, I have completed a Product and Price comparison tool.

-The tool web scrapes a small subsection of each respective website containing over **11,000 products** and conducts a price and product comparison.
-This is completed through the application of fuzzy logic.
+The tool web scrapes a small subsection of each respective website containing over **11,000 products** and conducts a **price and product comparison**.
+This is completed through the application of **fuzzy logic**.
 Below, is a small sample of the output data.
 You can see screenshots of the relevant website below that showing how closely comparisons have been.

 <div class="row"><div class="col-md-12"><div class="panel panel-success"><div class="panel-heading "><h3 class="panel-title">ASOS product comparison to H&M </h3></div>